John Tuomey

 John Tuomey FRIAI FRIBA, Hon FAIA Hon RSUA (born 1954) is an Irish architect.
-He is a member of Aosdána, an elite Irish association of artists, and is best known for his work with his wife Sheila O'Donnell in the O'Donnell & Tuomey firm (founded 1988).
+He is a member of Aosdána, an Irish association of artists, and is best known for his work with his wife Sheila O'Donnell in the O'Donnell & Tuomey firm (founded 1988).

 Early life

 Tuomey was born in Tralee in 1954; he spent most of his childhood in Dundalk.